wistcc/wistcc.github.io/_posts/2018-6-17-things-that-wont-work-using-vue.md

 }
 ```

-¿What if we want to focus it as soon as the component is created?
+What if we want to focus it as soon as the component is created?
 You would say that we could use the `created` hook:

 ```javascript
 created() {